 When is the Best Time to Get Bibs?

 I suggest getting bibs as early as possible.
 Stock up on them when you buy the other baby essentials.
 Bibs can be used to catch spit-up during breastfeeding or bottle feeding etc. This will save you washing baby clothes after every feeding.

 You may think your newborn doesn’t need a bib, but consider the many times newborns spit up.
 Newborns adjusting to formula may vomit as well.
 With a bib, there is less chance of it ending up all over the little’s one’s clothes.

 In general, baby bibs are designed to be easy to clean.
 Most times, baby bibs can be washed in the washing machine with the normal laundry.
 Manufacturers of bibs recommend you shouldn’t wash baby bibs in hot water over 30 degrees C. Washing it at too high a temperature will damage the water-repellent coating on the bibs.

-When it comes to cleaning, here’s an easy tutorial giving you some tips for cleaning your bibs along with baby’s other clothes.
+When it comes to cleaning, here’s an easy tutorial by a kid giving you some tips for cleaning your bibs along with your baby’s other clothes. 🙂

 Which is the Best Baby Bib to Get?

 As I’ve already mentioned, there are different types of baby bibs you can consider for your baby.
 Let’s look at a few of the most popular types: